-- (a) Emergency Intervention Documentation and Reporting Requirements. - (1) Each use of physical restraint shall be reported to the authorized consumer representative, if any, by telephone, no later than the next calendar day. - (A) This report shall include the type of emergency intervention used, and the duration of the physical restraint, - (B) The date and time the event was reported to the authorized consumer representative, and the date and time and the response of the authorized consumer representative and shall be documented in the consumer's file. - (2) Each use of physical restraint shall be reported to the Department of Social Services as specified by Title 22, California Code of Regulations, Section 80061 and 84361, and the Department of Developmental Services no later than the next business day at EBSHCCHMonitoring@dds.ca.gov.
-This time frame shall supersede the reporting time frame required by Title 22, California Code of Regulations, Section 80061(b) and 84361. - (A) An incident report of the use of the physical restraint shall be reviewed, for accuracy and completeness, and signed by the licensee or their designee prior to submission to the Department of Social Services and the Department of Developmental Services. - (B) If a physical restraint technique that was not part of the facility Emergency Intervention Plan or the Individual Emergency Intervention Plan was used during the emergency intervention, the licensee shall develop a plan for corrective action, that at minimum, shall require staff to repeat or obtain emergency intervention training.
-Within 24 hours of the licensee's discovery of non-compliance of the Emergency Intervention Plan or the Individualized Emergency Intervention Plan, the licensee shall also submit a plan for corrective action to the Department of Social Services and the Department of Developmental Services at EBSHCCHMonitoring@dds.ca.gov, to describe how he or she the licensee will ensure that there is no recurrence of a violation of the Emergency Intervention Plan or the Individual Emergency Intervention Plan. - (3) The report in Subsection (2) above must include the following:
+(a) Emergency Intervention Documentation and Reporting Requirements.

+(1) Each use of physical restraint shall be reported to the authorized consumer representative, if any, by telephone, no later than the next calendar day following the use of the physical restraint.

+$\frac{A}{This}$ This report shall include the type of emergency intervention used $\frac{A}{This}$ and the duration of the physical restraint,

+(BA) The date and time the event was reported to the authorized consumer representative, and the date and time and the response of the authorized consumer representative and shall be documented in the consumer's file no later than the next calendar day.

+(2) Each use of physical restraint shall be reported to the Department of Social Services as specified in by-Title 22, California Code of Regulations, Section 80061 and 84361, and the Department at EBSHCCHMonitoring@dds.ca.gov of Developmental Services no later than the next business day following the use of the physical restraint.at EBSHCCHMonitoring@dds.ca.gov.This time frame shall supersede the reporting time frame required by Title 22, California Code of Regulations, Section 80061(b) and 84361.

+(A) An incident report of the use of the physical restraint shall be reviewed_F for accuracy and completeness, and signed by the licensee or their designee prior to submission to the Department of Social Services and the Department-of-Developmental Services.

+(B) If a physical restraint technique that was not part of the facility Emergency Intervention Plan or the Individual Emergency Intervention Plan was used during the emergency intervention, the licensee shall develop a plan for corrective action, that at minimum, shall require direct care staff to repeat or obtain emergency intervention training.
+Within 24 hours of the licensee's discovery of non-compliance of the Emergency Intervention Plan or the Individualized Emergency Intervention Plan, the licensee shall also submit a plan for corrective action to the Department of Social Services and the Department of Developmental Services at EBSHCCHMonitoring@dds.ca.gov, that describes how he or she the licensee will ensure that there is no recurrence of a violation of the Emergency Intervention Plan or the Individual Emergency Intervention Plan.

+(3) The written incident report specified in Subsection (a)(2) abovemust include the following: